-In conclusion, Japan is a vast nation that is known for its mountain peaks, unique architecture, and booming cities.
+In conclusion, Japan is a vast island nation that is known for its mountain peaks, unique architecture, and booming cities.

-While travelling, there are so many places to visit in Japan and experience on each island and in each city, but it is important to not overlook the small hidden gems of Japan.
+While travelling there are so many places to visit in Japan and experience on each island and in each city.
+But it is important to not overlook the small hidden gems in the rural Japan.

 Aside from trying food in Dotonbori and shopping in the popular streets and stores in Tokyo, be sure to mark the small villages, historic sites, and grand areas for.